carbon-language/carbon-lang/docs/design/interoperability/example_incremental.md

 able to use this, essentially resulting in Carbon calling through C++ to call the migrated Carbon code.

-By including the generated `startserver.6c.h`, callers will transparently switch to the Carbon-externed `StartServer` symbol without per-caller code changes.
+By having `start_server.h` include the generated `startserver.6c.h`, callers will transparently switch to the Carbon-externed `StartServer` symbol without per-caller code changes.
 In this example, `main.cc` doesn't need to change yet because it transparently uses the `$extern` provided by the Carbon StartServer library.

 C++ `start_server.h`: